stephchia/stephchia.github.io/_projects/1_project.md

 Current and prospective projects under this theme:

-- **Macroevolutionary constraints of bird morphology**: We identified a viable body form missing from a large group of songbirds, explained by niche preemption from early-arriving lineages (paper submitted).
-I am interested in extending this framework to other taxa and trait systems.
+- **Macroevolutionary constraints of bird morphology**: We identified a viable body form missing from a large group of songbirds, explained by niche preemption from early-arriving lineages (paper in review).
+I am extending this framework to bird feather color space, and potentially other taxa and trait systems.
-- **Community assembly and invasion**: I am interested in identifying gaps in biological communities to investigate assembly processes and invasion risk.
+- **Community assembly and invasion**: I am interested in identifying functional gaps in biological communities to investigate assembly processes and invasion risk.